UKULELE BRANDS

 Eddy Finn - good quality ukes from quirky US maker - famed for the shark fin sound hole.

-Eleuke - well priced and huge fun electric ukuleles.
+Eleuke - cheaply priced and fun electric ukuleles.

 Website - http://www.eleuke.com/